home lab

 High Availability

-High availability is a crucial aspect of any Kubernetes distribution.
+High availability is one of the reasons to run a Kubernetes distribution.
 K8s shines here, with native support for complex, high-availability configurations.
 It provides advanced features like load balancing, distributed databases, and service discovery, making it a great choice for production workloads in the cloud and large-scale deployments.

-Contrastingly, k3s takes a simpler approach.
-While it still supports high availability through a distributed database (SQLite by default), it aims at reducing resource usage by minimizing control plane components and focusing on resource-constrained environments.
+However, k3s takes a simpler approach.
+While it still supports high availability through a distributed database (SQLite by default), its goal is to reduce resource usage by minimizing control plane components and focusing on resource-constrained environments.

 This makes it ideal for edge computing, IoT devices, and single-node clusters where high availability is not the primary focus.
-Again, it is a great solution for home labs due to the footprint and simpler implementation.
+Again, due to these reasons it is a great solution for home labs due to the footprint and simpler implementation.
+There is also projects like KubeVIP that provide an easy way to spin up HA for your API.

 Getting the daemon set showing Kubevip